Friends of the Vigo County Public Library Logo

 Swope Art Museum

-Terre Haute Convention Center
+Terre Haute Children’s Museum

-Terre Haute Friendship House
+Terre Haute Farmer’s Market

 Thrive West Central